Term: Yearlong 2018–19, September 4–May 24

-Prerequisites: This course is designed for students who have completed a course in Pre-Algebra.
+Placement: This course is designed for students who have successfully completed Pre-Algebra.
+A placement exam will be provided.

 Q: What does it mean to approach math classically?

 A: Like all classical subjects, mathematics should be taught with the aim of fostering students’ humanity.
 This means that the goal of a math class is not to train students to be really fast formula-memorizing number-crunchers so much as it is to nurture advanced dialectical reasoning.

 Mathematics should be taught out of a love of wisdom and out of a love of the good, the true, and the beautiful.
 Mathematics isn’t just a tiresome hoop to jump through to become engineers or doctors or make lots of money.
 It is one of the many ways to wonder actively.

 With this in mind, mathematics should be taught holistically, as part of the larger narrative of the great ideas.
 Ideally, a classical mathematics course would include historical context, and time to think philosophically about the presuppositions at play in whatever mathematical framework is being studied.
 At Scholé Academy, we make every effort to help students understand the ideas behind mathematics, and not just learn how to solve isolated problems.
 We want students to catch a glimpse of what motivates mathematicians to inquire the way they do and to develop the math that we are studying.
 This way mathematics doesn’t seem so inhumanely abstract, so arbitrary, so at odds with curiosity and joy.